akshayranganath/akshayranganath.github.io/_posts/2026-04-25-LLMs_and_Frontiers_of_Consciousness.md

 ## Consciousness Framework for AI Systems

-Dr Chalmers uses the term LLM+ to describle the generative AI models and associated systems.
+Dr Chalmers uses the term LLM+ to describe the generative AI models and associated systems.
 In 2023, it was predominantly just the chat interfaces.
 According to his framework, an LLM+ system needs to exhibit the following items to be considered conscious:

 | Topic | Summary |
 |-------|---------|